andykent/orca/README.md

-    --sequential        | dont attempt to run commands accross multiple nodes in parrallel --throw             | throw a stack trace rather than pretty printing errors --file              | path to the orca.rb file to load, defaults to ./orca/orca.rb --skip-dependancies | Don't validate and run dependancies, only the pkg in question
+    --sequential        | dont attempt to run commands accross multiple nodes in parrallel --throw             | throw a stack trace rather than pretty printing errors --file              | path to the orca.rb file to load, defaults to ./orca/orca.rb --verbose           | print all SSH output, useful for debugging but can be rather long --skip-dependancies | Don't validate and run dependancies, only the pkg in question